code-corps/code-corps-ember/CONTRIBUTING.md

 git push origin [my-feature-branch] --force-with-lease
 ```

-The `--force-with-lease` flag will refuse to update a branch if nobody else has updated it upstream, making your force push a little safer.
+The `--force-with-lease` flag will refuse to update a branch if someone else has updated it upstream, making your force push a little safer.